 Complaints of discrimination, harassment or retaliation may be directed to NC State University.
 The University will respond and provide a fair procedure with due process protections for complainants and respondents.
 Appropriate corrective measures will be instituted for violations of this policy.
 NC State Complaint Procedures

-Individuals also have the option to file complaints of program discrimination on the bases of race, color, sex, age, disability, national origin, or reprisal with the USDA.
+Individuals also have the option to file complaints of program discrimination on the bases of race, color, sex, age, disability, national origin, or retaliation with the USDA.
 USDA Complaint Procedures

-The Office for Equal Opportunity facilitates efforts to ensure equal opportunity by providing guidance, programming, and outreach.
+NC State Office of Equal Opportunity facilitates efforts to ensure equal opportunity by providing guidance, programming, and outreach.
 The Office of Equal Opportunity oversees the complaint reporting and investigation process to ensure that students, faculty, staff and visitors are safe and not subject to further discrimination, harassment or retaliation.
-Sheri Schwab, J.D.
-Vice Provost for Institutional Equity & Diversity and NC State Title IX Officer slschwab@ncsu.edu
+Sheri Schwab, Vice Provost for Institutional Equity & Diversity and NC State Title IX Officer slschwab@ncsu.edu

-The Evaluation & Accountability Office facilitates efforts to ensure equal opportunity by ensuring adherence to accountability and compliance standards and providing guidance, resources, and professional development to support Research and Extension programs and services that meet the needs of NC communities.
+CALS Evaluation & Accountability Office facilitates efforts to ensure adherence to accountability and compliance standards and provides guidance, resources, and professional development to support research and extension programs and services.
 Meredith Weinstein, Evaluation & Accountability Coordinator and CALS Title VI Compliance Officer meredith_weinstein@ncsu.edu